slider23/kohana-assets/guide/assets/usage.md

 Sometimes it's possible to really speed up your app by combining assets into a single large file rather than having to send multiple smaller ones.
-With **kohana-assets**, you can specify folders that can be compiled into a single asset in `assets.compile_folders`.
+With kohana-assets, you can specify folders that can be compiled into a single asset in `assets.compile_folders`.
 An example:

 `APPPATH/assets/`: